-- The 64-bit Fortran compiler supports all of the parallelization directives (such as C\$DOACROSS, C\$&, C\$MP_SCHEDTYPE, C\$CHUNK, C\$COPYIN) supported by the 32-bit Fortran compiler. mfef77 also supports PCF style parallel directives, which are documented in the MIPSpro Fortran 77 Programmer's Guide. - The 64-bit Fortran compiler supports the same set of multiprocessing utility subroutine calls (such as mp_block and mp_unblock) as the 32-bit compiler.
+- The 64-bit Fortran compiler supports all of the parallelization directives (such as C\$DOACROSS, C\$&, C\$MP_SCHEDTYPE, C\$CHUNK, C\$COPYIN) supported by the 32-bit Fortran compiler. - In addition, mfef77 supports PCF style parallel directives, which are documented in the MIPSpro Fortran 77 Programmer's Guide.

-The 64-bit Fortran compiler supports the same set of environment variables (such as MP_SET_NUMTHREADS and MP_BLOCKTIME) as the 32-bit compiler.

-- The -mp and -pfa switches are supported on both the 32-bit compilers and the 64-bit compilers. - - mp allows LNO to recognize hand-inserted parallelization directives. - -pfa enables automatic parallelization by KAP.
+- The 64-bit Fortran compiler supports the same set of multiprocessing utility subroutine calls (such as mp_block and mp_unblock) as the 32-bit compiler. - The 64-bit Fortran compiler supports the same set of environment variables (such as MP_SET_NUMTHREADS and MP_BLOCKTIME) as the 32-bit compiler. - The -mp and -pfa switches are supported on both the 32-bit compilers and the 64-bit compilers. - -mp allows LNO to recognize hand-inserted parallelization directives in the 64-bit compiler. - -pfa enables automatic parallelization by the MIPSpro Auto Parallelizing Option (64-bit and N32).